You're viewing Apigee Edge documentation.

 Use the following steps to diagnose the error using the Trace tool:

-3. Select one of the API requests that failed with 400 response code.
+- Select one of the API requests that failed with

-5. Typically you will see the 400 error response coming from the backend server.
-That is you will see the 400 error response in the phase Response received from target server as shown below:
+error response in the phase Response received from target server as shown below: -

 In the above example trace file, the target.name is default.
 This indicates that the target endpoint used for this request is default.